rdkcentral/firebolt-apis/requirements/specifications/general/rpc.md

 }
 ```

-If a Firebolt App registers (or unregisters) for an event, e.g. "Sunrise," more than once, then the Firebolt Implementation **SHOULD** treat the request as a success if the initial request was successful.
-The Firebolt Implementation **MUST** send only one notification to the app per occurences of the "Sunrise" event regardless of how many times it registered.
+If a Firebolt App registers (or unregisters) for an event, e.g. "sunrise," more than once, then the Firebolt Implementation **SHOULD** treat the request as a success if the initial request was successful.
+The Firebolt Implementation **MUST** send only one notification to the app per occurences of the "sunrise" event regardless of how many times it registered.

 A single unregistration for an event **MUST** result in the notifications for that event being turned off for that app, regardless of how many times the app had registered.

-The Platform event registration API **MUST** have an `x-notifier` extension property on the `event` tag with a `$ref` style value to a method in the Application RPC:
+The Platform event registration API **MUST** have an `x-notifier` extension property on the `event` tag with a `$ref` style value to a method in the platform RPC:

 ```json
 {